Skip to main content

 A.R.S. § 14-3910

 This statute removes that risk.
 A buyer or lender who deals with a distributee in good faith and for value receives clean title.
-It does not matter whether the personal representative acted properly, whether the distribution had court approval, or whether the personal representative's authority had already ended.
+It does not matter whether the personal representative acted properly.
+It does not matter whether the distribution was supported by court order.
+Even if the personal representative was terminated prior to execution of the deed, the buyer is still protected.
+The purchaser incurs no personal liability to the estate.

 The Scope of Protection

 The protection extends beyond the first buyer.
 If the distributee sells to one person and that person later sells to another, the second buyer is also protected.
-Lenders who take a security interest in the property receive the same shield.
-The buyer or lender is not required to investigate whether the personal representative followed proper procedures before making the distribution.
+A lender takes title free of estate claims when it holds a security interest in property distributed in kind.
+The buyer or lender is not required to investigate whether the representative was terminated prior to the distribution or whether proper procedures were followed.

 This even applies when the personal representative and the distributee are the same person.
-A personal representative who properly executes a deed of distribution to themselves can later sell that property, and the buyer takes title free of estate claims.
-The statute keeps commerce moving by placing the burden of correcting improper distributions on the estate and its beneficiaries, not on innocent third-party purchasers.
+A personal representative who properly executes a deed of distribution to themselves can later sell that property.
+The buyer takes title free of estate claims.
+The statute keeps commerce moving.
+It places the burden of correcting improper distributions on the estate and its beneficiaries, not on innocent third-party purchasers.

 14-3910.
 Purchasers from distributees or transferees protected If property distributed in kind or a security interest therein is acquired for value by a purchaser from or lender to a distributee who has received an instrument or deed of distribution from the personal representative, or is so acquired by a purchaser from or lender to a transferee from such distributee, the purchaser or lender takes title free of rights of any person interested in the estate and incurs no personal liability to the estate, whether or not the distribution was proper or supported by court order and whether or not the authority of the personal representative was terminated prior to execution of the instrument or deed.
 This section protects a purchaser from or lender to a distributee who as personal representative has executed a deed of distribution to himself, as well as from any other distributee or his transferee.
 To be protected under this provision, a purchaser or lender need not inquire whether a personal representative acted properly in making the distribution in kind, even if the personal representative and the distributee are the same person, or whether the authority of the personal representative had terminated prior to the distribution.